► Empower: Economy and Jobs

 A sustainable Singapore

-1. Participants agreed that everyone must do their part to build a climate-resilient and sustainable Singapore for future generations.
+1. Participants agreed that everyone must do their part to build a green, liveable and climate-resilient Singapore for future generations.

 “The narrative for Singapore to be more environmentally sustainable needs to be more consistent across all parts of society.
 Currently, it is very consumer-centric.
 Use less straws.
 Use less bags.
 What about narratives that involve organisations?
 Organisations need to do their part.
 What about the narrative that involves the Government?
 Is the government consistent with its actions to preserve green spaces?
 What about public sector processes, i.e. procurement?”